 What Is Salmon Wellington?

-You might know salmon wellington as salmon en croute.
+You might know salmon Wellington as salmon en croute.
 En croute is a French term used to reference any food wrapped in a puff pastry dough and baked in the oven – which is exactly what salmon Wellington is!

 Ingredients You’ll Need